Generic Name: diltiazem (dil-TYE-a-zem)

 - Do NOT use more than the recommended dose or stop using Cardizem without checking with your doctor.

-- Use Cardizem with caution in the ELDERLY; they may be more sensitive to its effects, especially swelling of the ankles, feet, or hands; dizziness; and slow heartbeat.
+- Use Cardizem with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Cardizem while you are pregnant.
 Cardizem is found in breast milk.
 Do not breast-feed while taking Cardizem.